cakephp/docs/en/orm/associations.rst

 .. note::

-    It is not mandatory to follow CakePHP conventions, you can override the use of any foreignKey in your associations definitions.
-Nevertheless sticking to conventions will make your code less repetitive, easier to read and to maintain.
+    It is not mandatory to follow CakePHP conventions, you can override the name of any ``foreignKey`` in your associations definitions.
+Nevertheless, sticking to conventions will make your code less repetitive, easier to read and to maintain.

-If we had the ``UsersTable`` and ``AddressesTable`` classes made we could make the association with the following code::
+Once you create the ``UsersTable`` and ``AddressesTable`` classes, you can make the association with the following code::

     class UsersTable extends Table